davidvandebunte/davidvandebunte.gitlab.io/content/post/share-notes.md

 ## Credit

 Open source contributions look good on a resume.
 Have you ever searched for someone on LinkedIn, StackOverflow, or elsewhere before interviewing them?
+In fact, a blog is like a resume.
+Is what you're posting better than nothing?

 To get anything done on a team you must share your thoughts.
 You can work directly in your employer's systems, but then you may lose notes when you move companies.
 Run a lunch and learn to raise your own visibility or your code's visibility.
 At the least, share your opinions with your individual coworkers, spouse, or kids.
+To "publish" code is to release it to production, in the context of your job (continuous deployment).

 ## Politick